-During normal operation, press and hold the Mute/Solo button to view and change the solo mode and input delay settings.
+During normal operation, press and hold the Mute/Solo button

+Figure 10.
+Solo mode and input delay settings

 This LED displays the current setting of the solo mode.
 LED not lit means normal; LED lit means channel pop.
 Press the button to change the mode.